sz1989/SqlFun/Database1/DailyLogs.md

         - Enable temporal table
 - C#
     - Create a test story to make sure
+- Earning Calculator
+    Find out what does the app.config.deploy file do Making the cpi code update is in the Ling's repo  11/9/23

 # What Broke or Got Weird
 - Circular reference on the InflationIndex